Magnum Goldcorp Fact Sheet

 The LH Property is a gold exploration property consisting of 19 contiguous crown granted claims and 7 mineral claims, located approximately 7 km south of Silverton, British Columbia, on the east side of Slocan Lake.
 As announced April 27, 2016, Magnum now owns 100% of the LH Property.

-Data from the Phase 1 magnetic survey was acquired along a series of approximately north-south oriented survey lines straddling the surface projection of the LH Underground workings.
+The Company’s 2017 exploration program consisted of a ground geophysical survey centred over the LH Underground workings to delineate pyrrhotite-hosted, high grade gold mineralization previously identified in the LH Underground workings.
+A follow-up diamond drill program was conducted to further evaluate results of both the ground magnetic survey and sub-surface, high-grade gold mineralization previously identified, and associated with the underground workings of the LH Mine.
+Data from the magnetic survey was acquired along a series of approximately north-south oriented survey lines straddling the surface projection of the LH Underground workings.
 Line spacing was approximately 50 m so as to provide definition of the vein system over the entirety of its strike length.

 The prominent magnetic anomaly associated with the LH Underground workings is interpreted to extend at least 150 m along strike.
 The magnetic anomaly spatially associated with the LH Underground workings extends east to the steep ridge defining the eastern margin of the Fingland Creek drainage basin.
 Two additional, sub-parallel anomalies are evident immediately south of the LH anomaly, spaced approximately 50 m apart.
 These are tentatively interpreted as sub-parallel mineralized trends similar to the LH system.
 Additional local magnetic anomalies are evident on single lines or extending over at least two adjacent lines and, therefore, approximately 30 to 100 m in strike length.
 There are a relatively large number of magnetic anomalies identified on the central to eastern portion of the 2017 survey grid for subsequent follow-up.